tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * To collect data that exists in either one column or another, the `OR` statement is included in the query.

-Walkthrough the solutions to the bonus questions, touching on the following points:
+Walk through the solutions to the bonus questions, touching on the following point:

-* After importing the second table, we can specify a source with the `WHERE` statement.

 * `AND` statements can be used more than once for more specific results.